taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The sun is setting in the sky, and everyone looks exhausted.

-Nova: **"It seems our consensus is building towards keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)) while monitoring both Manaus and Gruta de Judeia...I'd like to hear from any Elders whose feelings remain incompatible with this decision."**
+Nova: **"It seems our consensus is building towards keeping the movements of the Central Hearth to the west of the [Rio Negro](https://en.wikipedia.org/wiki/Rio_Negro_(Amazon)) while monitoring Gruta de Judeia for an opportunity to take back the stolen magnetic tapes...I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The gathered Elders are all silent.
 Nova looks around the Central Hearth and clucks with satisfaction.

-Nova: **"Concerning our visitor, Journeyhume Asoka Morei...they may stay with us for as long as they wish...Are there any Elders whose feelings remain incompatible with this decision?"**
+Nova: **"Concerning our visitor, Journeyhume Asoka Morei...we request the aid of their mechapet to help us read the tapes we still have here...and also request that they stay with us until the stolen tapes are retrieved...Are there any Elders whose feelings remain incompatible with this decision?"**

 The gathered Elders are again all silent, many turning to look at Asoka, who is still sitting at the edge of the Central Hearth.
 Asoka, hair now braided into a neat, pretty crown, with Iri in their lap, looks a little embarrased by the attention but relieved.
 Min is watching Amadou, who looks a bit sad and distant.
 Jina gives Asoka a smile, but there is the tiniest hint of pity in her smile.
 Asoka glances at Majhee, who gives them a huge, warm smile of encouragement.